 O – Omnisexual or Other

-There is no consensus of what the initials should be.
-The effort to apply a blanket name to the entire community of Gay-related groups has proven difficult.
-For much of history, many names applied to Gay people have been in-group code, inaccurate, overly medical, politically charged, and pejorative.
-Using the acronym also suggests compartmentalizing various groups apart from each other without recognizing that people may belong to more than one category.
+The effort to apply a blanket name to the entire community of Gay-related groups has been rich ground for innovation, and there is no consensus of what the initials should be.
+Using the acronym suggests compartmentalizing various groups apart from each other without recognizing that people may identify with more than one category, or with none of them.

 From University of Missouri-Kansas City's LGBTQI website (umkc.edu/lgbt/LGBTQIA/Home_Blog/Home_Blog.html, April 2012)

-The sequence of the letters has created its own controversy.
-Early applications of this process included both GLB and LGB.
-People are not in total agreement whether the order should begin with a gender-neutral term (Gay) that has not always been gender-neutral, or with a group that faces double discrimination (sex and orientation) be given the place of honor (Lesbian).
-Because the history of Gay Liberation includes marginalization of women, LGB has gained currency of GLB in most forms of the acronym.
+The sequence of the letters created its own controversy.
+People are not in total agreement whether the order should begin with a gender-neutral term (Gay) that has not always been gender-neutral (after Stonewall, “gay” became equivalent to “gay male”), or with Lesbian, a group that faces double discrimination of sex and orientation.
+Because the history of Gay Liberation includes marginalizing women and putting women in a lesser category, L comes before G in most forms of the acronym.

 etsy.com/listing/82852526/tlgb-translesbiangaybi-pin-125-from, April 2012